 and creates inflation noise

-When average prices rise, the price mechanism cannot effectively fulfil its role as a resource allocating mechanism.
+When average prices rise, the price mechanism cannot effectively fulfill its role as a resource allocating mechanism.
 Markets work best when prices rise and fall, providing information about relative values, but if average prices rise continuously, with increases outweighing decreases, resource allocation is distorted.
 The distortionary effect is called inflation noise which can occur when consumers and producers misperceive relative prices and costs.
 The effect is most significant when the rate of inflation is excessive.
 When inflation rates approach zero, inflation noise is minimised.

 Money illusion, also called inflation illusion, is a phenomenon that may arise when rising prices lead people to make irrational decisions.
 For example, if wages rise, workers may decide to work longer hours, but if inflation erodes the value of the wage rise they have been ‘fooled’ into working longer.